CDW (CDW) Q3 2017 Results - Earnings Call Transcript

 Gross profit for the quarter increased 4.5% to $642 million.
 Gross margin in the third quarter was 15.9%, 70 basis points lower than last year.
 The decrease primarily reflects the impact of both hardware rate and mix on product margin, which more than offset the impact we saw from netted down revenues.

-Turning to SG&A on slide eight; consolidated reported SG&A including advertising expense was roughly 6% higher than last year.
+Turning to SG&A on slide 8; consolidated reported SG&A including advertising expense was roughly 6% higher than last year.
 Reported SG&A also includes $10 million of equity-based compensation and a one-time $4.1 million expense related to the reinstatement of prior year's unclaimed property balances due to a retroactive Illinois state law change.

 Our adjusted SG&A including advertising increased 5%.
 It's reflected both the benefit of sales compensation bearing in line with gross profits and the expected impact of one fewer selling day on expenses.
 Coworker count was up roughly 200 since year end 2016 to more than 8,700.